Image source: Photospin.com

 Put Yourself in Your Reader's Shoes

 Although there are a lot of variables, the most important one is that the subject line needs to appeal primarily to the recipient's self-interest, not yours.
-In other words, the subject line needs to appeal to a goal the reader wants to achieve, not what you want them to do.
+In other words, the subject line should focus on the reader and a goal he or she wants to achieve.

 For instance, suppose you are a web hosting company and you have an opt-in mailing list of web developers.
 You've started a new program where you'll pay a referral fee for new web hosting accounts and you want to make the developers on your mailing list aware of the new program.
 If you send out a mailing with a subject line that reads, "Partner with OurCompanyName and Succeed," your open rate and response rate is likely to be low.
 The reason: Even though you include the word "succeed" at the end of the subject line, the focus of the subject line is what you want to happen -- partner with you.